FAQs - Art Credential Program

 There are a variety of scholarships, loans and grants available for prospective teachers.
 The College of Education has information about various sources of funds.
 Visit them for paperwork.

 The best information on credential financial aid is the financial aid office.
-Visit their website to find out more.
+Visit its website to find out more.

 The College of Education also has scholarships available for students enrolled in the credential program.
 You can find the application here.